Helping kids become leaders through fun activities.

 • Thorncliffe Park Public School

-Every day, Moorelands BLAST after-school program provides a safe, nurturing and structured environment where children, aged 6-12, can develop their life skills, leadership skills, confidence and sense of community.
+Every day, our BLAST after-school program provides a safe, nurturing and structured environment where children, aged 6-12, can develop their life skills, leadership skills, confidence and sense of community.

 Registration is required.
 Spaces are limited to students who attend the respective schools.